FrostX-Official/FAME-Library/README.md

 > Currently in development

 # FAME-Library
-An UI library written on Luau for Roblox.
+An UI library written on Luau for Roblox.<br>
-Mostly used in exploit scripts.
+Mostly used in exploit scripts, but note that this is not an exploit repository and Cheating/Exploiting is against Roblox TOS.